rubenvanassche/Space-Invaders/docs/Report.md

 - In the whole system there is only one SI element, this limits the amount of stupid errors being made
 - It makes the code readable, for example to redraw the window the only thing todo id : this->si->controller->screen->redraw();
 - You have everything you need everywhere
+- Adding new functionality to the system is much easier by using si

 ### MVC
 Though there are multiple interpretations of the MVC system mine work a little bit different then the most.
 Instead of defining the model as a class with entities in and defining functions in that class to work on these entities I just used a list with entities and defined it as model.

 **Why?**

 The default interpretation is great for the aliens, you can move them just by calling one function in the controller to the model and say move.
-The model will then decide how each alien should move but that's in my opinion not the function of the model.
+The model will then decide how each alien should move but that's in my opinion not the function of the model, there is a controller for that.
 The model should store data and not work on data.

 So the motion controller moves the aliens in my design, it calls on each alien Entity the move function.
 This move function accepts only 4 values : UP, DOWN, LEFT, RIGHT so the Entity can decide how much he has to move.
 This can come in handy when you want some Aliens to move faster then others.
-So the computation is done by the controller and the only thing the entity should do is change it's position.
+The computation is done by the controller and the only thing the entity should do is change it's position.

 ### Observer Pattern
 Also here I do it a little bit different, the observer pattern should be used to call the function to redraw the window with all the new elements on it.
 I haven't implemented a special observer class with notifiers.

 **Why?**

-One word SI(Space Invaders Element), this element is available through all controllers.
-So when some controller decides the screen should be updated, it can call in the SI element the screen controller where the window redraw function is defined.
+One word SI(Space Invaders Element), this element is available through all controllers and Entities.
+So when some controller or entity decides the screen should be updated, it can call in the SI element the screen controller where the window redraw function is defined.
 Actually this looks like the observer pattern but it isn't exactly it.

 ### Factory Pattern
 In the description of the project it was said we needed to use an abstract factory pattern, I used just a factory pattern.